Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool finds users/groups/channels by name, username, or phone, and distinguishes between global search and dialog-based search, which is specific and unambiguous.
+The description clearly states the tool finds users/groups/channels by name, username, or phone, distinguishing it from sibling tools like search_messages_globally which search messages.
+The verb 'Find' and resource 'chats' are specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.